Ricky Hatton, former world boxing champion, dies at 46

 “As fighters, we tell ourselves we’re strong — we train, we sweat, we take hits, we get up.
 But sometimes the hardest fight happens in silence, in the mind," Khan added on X. "Mental health isn’t weakness.
 It’s part of being human.
 And we must talk about it.
 We must reach out.
 We must lean on each other.”

+The club said there would be a minute of appreciation for Hatton at Sunday's derby against Manchester United.

+“Ricky was one of City’s most loved and revered supporters, who will always be remembered for a glittering boxing career that saw him win world titles at welterweight and light-welterweight,” City said in a statement.
+“Everyone at the Club would like to send our heartfelt condolences to his family and friends at this difficult time.”

-Hatton went on to become a trainer, coaching Zhanat Zhakiyanov to a world bantamweight title win in 2017.
+The announcement of Hatton's return to the ring later this year came after he had enjoyed success as a trainer, coaching Zhanat Zhakiyanov to a world bantamweight title win in 2017.

 AP boxing: https://apnews.com/hub/boxing